This product was created with keeping the tools a coach needs in mind. It will help students visualise the techniques being taught to them.

 The symbols on the ball represent laces, to show you where the best contact can be made.
 There are many different types of shot: high and low shot, swerve shot, volley, and half-volley, shooting with the inside of the foot, flick volleys etc...
 If you want to achieve a low shot, then you must always lean forward over the ball.
 Elevated shots on the other hand will require you to lean backwards.
 However if you lean back too much, the ball may end up in the stands/bushes or worst case scenario someone's window.
 Contact for a low shot should be towards the middle of the ball and for a high shot, the lower part of the ball must be hit.

 Looking to purchase a ball for yourself?
-There will be limited editions available on Ebay for you to purchase!
-Click on the Ebay logo to take you to the product page.
+There will be limited editions available on Amazon for you to purchase!
+Click on the Amazon logo to take you to the product page.

 Perhaps you're a school, or a coach, or a team of players; whatever your situation buying in bulk from amazon might not be ideal!
 For large purchases of our product contact us using the form at the bottom of the page!